Gluten: Friend or Foe?

 As per the Food and Drug Administration (FDA), a gluten-free diet is not comprised of wheat, barley, oats, rye, or any of their derivatives, and foods must not comprise of gluten at levels of more than 20 parts per million.

 - Never use fans in the places where gluten-free food is being prepared as airborne flour or other gluten impurities may cause cross-contact.

 - Plan to prepare gluten-free foods at a separate place from other foods.

 - Make sure to cover all the food containers.

-Using these tips will surely be a good start to curtail cross-contact and shun away from a potential gluten reaction.
+Using these tips will surely be a good start to curtail cross-contact and shun away a potential gluten reaction.

 A New Trend:

 Diets completely free from gluten have become progressively more popular.
 The same applies when it comes to medicines and supplements.
 Nutritional supplements free from gluten are widely available nowadays and one such platform where gluten-free supplements are available is HEALTHDIVA: For Your Healthy Living!!!
-All the products available here take care of your health and are totally free of gluten.
+All the products available here takes care of your health and are totally free of gluten.
 Even restaurants are starting to deliver more gluten-free items on their menus.

 Why so much or to say a majority of people are picking this lifestyle of gluten-free diets even if they don’t have gluten sensitivities?
-Let me tell you, to go gluten-free is now a growing “trend’, as almost all the population believes that it is healthy.
+Let me tell you, to go gluten-free is now a growing “trend’, as almost all the population believe that it is healthy.